 “Alam kaya ni Presidente Noy na marami sa artificial methods na iyan ay abortifacients na ang ibig sabihin ay they were designed not only to prevent conception but terminate a conceived child because once you already have a fertilized embryo you already have a human being,” the prelate explained.

-The prelate said the 1987 Constitution guarantees the protection of the unborn as it is the duty of the state from the moment of conception.
+the 1987 Constitution guarantees the protection of the unborn as it is the duty of the state from the moment of conception.

-he explained.
+“It is therefore unconstitutional to promote methods that terminate conception,” he explained.
 He said the country’s leadership seems bent on following the templates from highly developed countries which already backfired and failed.

 “These countries have already taken a new approach to population management because they have already experienced a demographic winter,” the 51 year-old prelate added.